Benjamin leads Mount St. Mary’s against Merrimack after 22-point game | WTOP News

 Emmitsburg, Maryland; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Mount St. Mary’s takes on the Merrimack Warriors after Jalen Benjamin scored 22 points in Mount St. Mary’s 71-54 win over the Saint Francis (PA) Red Flash.
+BOTTOM LINE: Mount St. Mary’s plays the Merrimack Warriors after Jalen Benjamin scored 22 points in Mount St. Mary’s 71-54 win against the Saint Francis (PA) Red Flash.

-The Mountaineers have gone 6-2 in home games.
-Mount St. Mary’s is 3-7 against opponents with a winning record.
+The Mountaineers are 6-2 in home games.
+Mount St. Mary’s is 1-0 in games decided by 3 points or fewer.

-The Warriors have gone 3-5 against NEC opponents.
-Merrimack allows 61.4 points to opponents while being outscored by 5.5 points per game.
+The Warriors are 3-5 against NEC opponents.
+Merrimack ranks fourth in the NEC shooting 32.6% from deep.
+Nick Filchner paces the Warriors shooting 43.8% from 3-point range.

-The teams square off for the second time this season in NEC play.
-The Mountaineers won the last meeting 57-50 on Jan.
-17. Malik Jefferson scored 16 points points to help lead the Mountaineers to the victory.
+The teams meet for the second time in conference play this season.
+The Mountaineers won 57-50 in the last matchup on Jan.
+17. Malik Jefferson led the Mountaineers with 16 points, and Jordan Minor led the Warriors with 15 points.

 TOP PERFORMERS: Benjamin is scoring 13.4 points per game with 2.4 rebounds and 4.3 assists for the Mountaineers.
 Mezie Offurum is averaging 10.3 points over the past 10 games for Mount St. Mary’s.